A Winter Travel Wardrobe For Paris…

 - Puffer coat.
 Why mess with success?
 This navy packable down coat (similar style, well-reviewed) went with me to Paris two years ago, and on a couple of ski trips in between.
 It’s light, it’s warm, and takes up almost no space in my luggage.

-- Cashmere gloves (forest green).
-These have openings on the thumb and forefinger for texting!
+- Cashmere gloves.
+These (similar) have openings on the thumb and forefinger for texting!

-- Cashmere beanie (forest green).
-Adding a little color where it will be seen.
+- Cashmere beanie.
+Adding a little color (similar) where it will be seen.

 - Leopard gloves.
 Because leopard print is a neutral.